mmmads/BAM_ABS/README.md

 The above command will only retain reads with MAQ(Mapping Quality) > 20 with no header

 _Step 2_: Run the following command to get rid of duplicates from the unique reads
-* Input: Unique reads in sam format (Output of step 1)
+* Input: Unique reads in sam format (output of step 1)
 * Output: Unique reads with no duplicate in sam format
 ```
 sort -n -r -k3,3 -k4,4 -k5,5 unique_reads.sam|uniq -u > unique_reads_nodup.sam
 ```

 _Step 3_: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
 Run Convert_to_bed.pl to convert unique read file to bed format.
-* Input: Unique reads with no duplicate in sam format (Output of step 2)
+* Input: Unique reads with no duplicate in sam format (output of step 2)
 * Output: Unique reads with no duplicate in bed format
 ```
 perl Convert_to_bed.pl unique_reads_nodup.sam